Cambridgeshire Cats

 The Cambridgeshire Cats, previously known as the Cambridge County Cats, Cambridge Crunchers, and Cambridge Wildcats, are an American football team based in Cambridge, Cambridgeshire, England who compete in BAFA National Leagues Premier Division South.
-They play their home games at Coldham's Common in Cambridge.
+They play their home games at Shelford Rugby Club in Great Shelford.
 The club was first formed in 1984, entered senior competition in 1985 and won two divisional titles in the 1990s as well appearing in the playoffs a further six times before folding in 1998.
 They reformed once again in 2002 and re-entered senior competition, gaining promotion in 2003 only to be relegated two seasons later.
 Most recently, they won the South East Conference of Division One before losing to the Solent Thrashers in the playoff final.